Master Heart Rhythms in ECG: A Step-by-Step Interpretation Guide

 To determine the origin of the rhythm, follow these steps:

-2. Evaluate the QRS Complex: A wide QRS complex often indicates a ventricular origin, which may be linked to conditions like ventricular tachycardia or bundle branch blocks.
+2. Evaluate the QRS Duration: A wide QRS complex often indicates a ventricular origin, which may be linked to conditions like ventricular tachycardia or bundle branch blocks.
 In contrast, narrow QRS complexes typically suggest a supraventricular origin.

-3. Consider the Heart Rate: A rapid heart rate accompanied by irregular P patterns is indicative of atrial fibrillation or flutter.
+3. Consider the Heart Rate: A rapid heart rate accompanied by irregular P patterns is indicative of atrial fibrillation or atrial flutter.
 On the other hand, a consistent pattern with varying P wave morphology may suggest multifocal atrial tachycardia.

 Follow the arrows to navigate through the steps of analyzing heart rhythms.
 Each box represents a key step in the process, with notes to help you understand what to look for at each stage.